 Seed oils, such as soybean, corn, canola, sunflower, safflower, grapeseed, and rapeseed oils, are highly processed and often contain high levels of omega-6 fatty acids.
 While omega-6 is essential in small amounts, excessive consumption can lead to inflammation, oxidative stress, and metabolic imbalances.
 Many seed oils are extracted using harsh chemicals and are commonly found in processed foods.

-Common Seed Oils to Avoid
+Common Seed Oils to Limit

 - Soybean Oil – Common in processed foods and fast food.